garrettbates/garrettdbates.com/_posts/2024-07-13-why-package-by-feature-first-and-then-layer.md

 ---

 ## Context
-For those seeking to understand *what* vertical slice architecture is I recommend checking out some of my favorite articles on the topic here 👉 [what is vertical slicing?](#related-background-articles)
+For those seeking to understand *what* vertical slice architecture is and its relationship to other architectures I recommend checking out some of my favorite articles on the topic here 👉 [what is vertical slicing?](#related-background-articles)

 This post provides a terse overview of *why* you might pursue vertical slicing with a few examples.